PrestaShop/open-source/content/project-organization/people-and-roles.md

 ## Quality Council

-The quality council provides the quality assurance vision for the project and has authority on related subjects, such as verification of pull requests, test automation strategy, bug triage process, and quality assessment.
+The quality council provides the project's quality assurance vision and has authority on related subjects, such as verifying pull requests, test automation strategy, bug triage process, and quality assessment.

 ### Software Testers

-Software Testers make sure that the quality of the software improves over time, by verifying that code changes behave as expected.
-To do this, they extensively test Pull Requests, PrestaShop's releases and its built-in modules.
+Software Testers ensure that software quality improves over time by verifying that code changes behave as expected.
+To do this, they extensively test Pull Requests, PrestaShop's releases, and its built-in modules.

 Current Software Testers: